Full Blooded Italians

-The Full Blooded Italians (or F.B.I.) are an American professional wrestling stable and tag team that wrestled for Extreme Championship Wrestling (ECW) from the mid-1990s to early-2000s and for World Wrestling Entertainment (WWE) during the mid-2000s.
+The Full Blooded Italians (F.B.I.) are an American professional wrestling stable, and tag team that wrestled for Extreme Championship Wrestling (ECW) from the mid-1990s to early-2000s and for World Wrestling Entertainment (WWE) during the mid-2000s.

 History

-Extreme Championship Wrestling
+Extreme Championship Wrestling (1996–2001)

 The original Full Blooded Italians began in Extreme Championship Wrestling (ECW).
-After suffering a legitimate concussion at Wrestlepalooza in August 1995, J.T.
-Smith adopted the gimmick of believing himself to be an Old World Italian (despite being African American).
+After suffering a legitimate concussion at Wrestlepalooza in August 1995, J. T. Smith adopted the gimmick of believing himself to be an Old World Italian (despite being African American).
 Smith formed an alliance with the Italian American wrestler Val Puccio.

 In April 1996 at Massacre on Queens Boulevard, Smith announced that he had discovered that Damien Stone was his Sicilian cousin, dubbing him "Little Guido".
 The partnership between Smith and Little Guido expanded to include multiple other wrestlers, including Tracy Smothers and Tommy Rich.
 Guido has been involved in every ECW and/or WWE incarnation of the F.B.I.
 The running gag of the group was that most of the wrestlers were obviously not of Italian descent, but they often claimed to be and acted in stereotypical Italian American ways, including none-too-subtle Mafia references, constant hand gestures, and praising famous Italian figures such as Frank Sinatra and Rocky Balboa.
-During their ECW run, the crowd would regularly chant "Where's my pizza?" at the group.
-The group would routinely come out to N-Trance's cover of "Stayin' Alive" and challenge their opponents to dance-offs.
+During their ECW run, the crowd would regularly chant "Where's my pizza?" at the group (Little Guido's family actually owned a pizzeria).
+The group would routinely come out to N-Trance's cover of the Bee Gees' "Stayin' Alive" and challenge their opponents to dance-offs.

 The group imploded when Smothers and Rich departed the company, leaving Sal E. Graziano to manage Little Guido on his own.
 The group became less of a comedy act and more of a serious tandem until Tony Mamaluke was added to the duo in early 2000.
 Together, managed by Graziano, the group feuded with Mikey Whipwreck and Yoshihiro Tajiri, a team led by The Sinister Minister, over the ECW World Tag Team Championship.
 The group vied for number one contendership of the title in the company's dying months.